Wednesday, 18 January 2023

 The Department has a long tradition of excellent research and innovation.
 Research interests are wide-ranging, in three broad categories:

-The Biochemistry Department has contributed high-quality teaching and research to the University of Otago for nearly 70 years.
+In 2019 the Biochemistry Department had its 70th anniversary of contributing high-quality teaching and research to the University of Otago.
 The Department is part of the School of Biomedical Sciences, within the Otago Division of Health Sciences.

 Research stories from Otago Biochemistry and other resources for students and teachers, including career advice, 3D molecule models, and how to visit the department.

 Friday, 16 December 2022

 - Genomics Aotearoa

 - Webster Centre for Infectious Diseases